Nelairs/linked-blog-starter-md/Nelairs’s Home/CyberWiki/Introduction to Hacking/Introduction to Hacking.md

 These are notes taken during the s4vitar’s course.
-TESTETSTSST

 # Basic Concepts

 ## IP Addresses (IPV4 and IPV6)